animeshsinghweb/blogAS/content/posts/2019/11/hello-world.md

 Also, if you find any bugs or grammatical errors and want to correct it yourself, send a pull request at my [blogAS Github repo](https://github.com/animeshsinghweb/blogAS) or if you don't code (which you should [learn](https://www.youtube.com/channel/UC_VQTeESn5rDLknJi9xbscA)) just [raise an issue](https://github.com/animeshsinghweb/blogAS/issues/new).

-I'm currently using [hugo](https://gohugo.io/getting-started/quick-start/) and [Github Pages](https://pages.github.com/) for generating publishing this static site.
+I'm currently using [hugo](https://gohugo.io/getting-started/quick-start/) and [Github Pages](https://pages.github.com/) for generating and publishing this static site.

 ---

 {{< image src="https://uelhyq.ch.files.1drv.com/y4mIvWjkPDBayZcEhn6ehZj3FrGokmdGvcC_DsUKeDPUq-tIhakFNIvdzLCjV14PuVYAJJZfU_XN4q_WTQtkiK0WOAIzl3zOgOtj0mQtqbbmoZphtlueBrreLbiQwxF-KFQoleVicnVyfwHOWcOdKhe53OR8HhoBgCXqWElfZ5yYKlc2kRlF8-CJFwnQ1R7VjSp1L2L0Y0F9wxwwmgVAmTQWw?width=192&height=256&cropmode=none" alt="Someone is watching you - pose" position="left img-theme-border" style="border-radius: 2em; float: left; padding: 1em;" >}}

-Meanwhile if you get nasty reading some of the posts, remind yourself of the this picture.
+Meanwhile, if you get nasty reading some of the posts, remind yourself of this picture.

 Also, if you find this post got a lot technical and you couldn't decipher it, forgive me.